 So we looked for another job and got a big lift up as Chauffer/Gardener at a big house at Sedlescombe for two pound a week and a much nicer house.
 My husband had to learn how to drive the big new green Humber car and he had a dark green uniform and a peaked cap.
 He had to take the daughters to the Hunt Balls.
 His one dread was the boss taking the wheel , as he was eighty years old .
 My husband used to sit with his feet pressed to the ground with fright because the old man drove so fast and he was shaky.

 My first memory of cars go back to 1912.
 The big ( important )gentleman Mr Luxford that my father worked for bought two cars and done away with the horses.
 They were a Daimler and a Rolls Royce, the poor coachman had to learn to drive.
 We children used to run along the road to see them come down the drive, but we were really scared of them.
 Great big headlamps gleaming, Mr Luxford was a small man with a little white beard.
 He used to sit up so straight on the back seat staring straight ahead.

-Mrs Jean Woodgate has researched residents of Robertsbridge and Salehurst who joined the Royal Sussex Regiment (1904-1909) and the 1st Cinque Ports Rifle Volunteer Corps (1859-1904) and has kindly allowed me to reproduce them here - click the link to take you a .pdf file.
+Mrs Jean Woodgate has researched residents of Robertsbridge and Salehurst who joined the Royal Sussex Regiment (1904-1909) and the 1st Cinque Ports Rifle Volunteer Corps (1859-1904) and has kindly allowed me to reproduce them here.

 It appears however that not all were so patriotic and she also found the following notice: